Forceu/barcodebuddy-documentation/docs/setup.rst

 Starting the websocket service
 """"""""""""""""""""""""""""""

 If you have access to your webservers command line, make sure to start the websocket server.
-This way you can use the Screen module and if there are any changes, BarcodeBuddy will automatically refresh.
+This way you can use the Screen module and if there are any changes, Barcode Buddy will automatically refresh.

 Navigate to your installation folder and execute ``php wsserver.php`` to start the server.
 To have it run in the background, either use the screen application (recommended)
 ::